phptuts/learnaustintech/_posts/arduino-block/2017-10-14-passive-motion-sensor.md

 ![step16](/images/arduino-block/2017-10-14-passive-motion-sensor/step16b.png)

-17) Drag the delay block and set that blocks number 100 milli seconds.
+17) Drag the delay block and set the number to 100 milli seconds.

 ![step17](/images/arduino-block/2017-10-14-passive-motion-sensor/step17a.png)